 Thanks to the donations provided through donors at GlobalGiving, 826DC is continuing to help children and youth in the District of Columbia improve their writing and reading skills, use their imagination, and find their voice.
-We have hosted 80 field trips this school year for 1700 students, held 55 writing workshops for 941 students, provided In-School Writing & Publishing programming for 1146 students, and provided drop-in tutoring and writing help to 58 children and youth.
-With the help of a dedicated group of interns and thousands of volunteers, we plan to keep students engaged and excited through the end of the school year.
+Last school year we hosted 122 field trips for 2,460 students, held 61 writing workshops for 1,015 students, provided In-School Writing & Publishing programming for 1,466 students, and provided drop-in tutoring and writing help to 59 children and youth.
+With the help of a dedicated group of interns and thousands of volunteers, we plan to keep students engaged and excited in the coming school year.

 Our in-school sessions are also in high demand.
 Last school year, we worked with Capital City Public Charter School on essay writing skills and Food Writing, and more.
 We conducted a four-week Meet the Writers series during the National Novel Writing Month of November at Woodrow Wilson High School.
-In addition, we released our seventh iteration of our flagship program, the Young Authors’ Book Project.
-All told, we served more than 4,400 children and youth during the 2014-15 school year.
-We project to serve 5,000 during this (2015-2016) year.
+In addition, we released our eighth iteration of our flagship program, the Young Authors’ Book Project.
+All told, we served more than 5,300 children and youth during the 2015-16 school year.

-Our summer programming included 29 workshops with over 300 students to help combat summer learning loss for children across the District.
 We are continuing our aggressive fundraising strategy in the coming months, as well.
-We have added 2 additional staff members this year through the AmeriCorps program, as well as one additional full-time programs coordinator.
+We recently added 2 additional staff members this year through the AmeriCorps program, and we also recently hired a new Executive Director to lead our organization.

 Last November, 826DC moved into to a new home and opened a brand new, whimsical storefront.
 All proceeds from Tivoli's Astounding Magic Supply Co. directly benefit the programs at 826DC.